folknology/myStorm-Ice-LogicDeck/lab/src/hardware.md

 delivery system operating from 5 to 20 volts in order to be able to power a large range of modular tiles from simple led drivers through to small motor and power-train devices.
 An auxiliary power supply scheme is also  provided for the more extreme power delivery requirements across the tiles.

 ## Operating Modes
-Mode selection is achieved via the 'Mode' button, if depressed on power up it switches the device into Usb-DFU mode which enables the firmware to be updated from the PC host.
+Mode selection is achieved via the 'Mode' button, if depressed on power up it switches the device into Usb-DFU mode which enables the firmware to be updated from the PC host over Usb.
 Normal startup places the device into _Development mode_.
 In development mode the device intelligently listens to Usb traffic for new deck application, FPGA updates whilst concurrently relaying monitor, logging and error information.

 A third _Advanced mode_ can be entered pressing the mode button during normal operation.
 This mode enables additional sub-command modes including _terminal_ , _test_ and  _flash_ for making things permanent or adding ROM data etc.. one can switch back to development mode simple by pressing the mode button once more.